isaigordeev/saxs/README.md

 - metaclass for logging
 - pydantic for gluing metadata between stages
 - replace python func calc in processing by cpp ones
   – pipeline scheduler for peaks in order (map reduce like) for multiprocessing
 - composite stage
 - new frontend yaml
+  - parser verifier
 - new backend with decl specs

 ## ??

 ```
 from saxs.application.manager import Manager